Saint Domnius: Veneration

-His relics were later moved to the Cathedral of Saint Domnius in Split.
 When Salona was sacked by the Avars and Slavs in the 6th century, the population eventually moved to the nearby Palace of Diocletian, enlarging the nearby city of Split (Spalatum), and establishing it as the successor to Salona.
 Saint Domnius became the city's patron saint, and the city's Cathedral of Saint Domnius was built in the mausoleum of Diocletian itself, the emperor who martyred him.
+His relics were later moved to the Cathedral of Saint Domnius in Split.

+Saint Domnius' Day, locally known as Sudamja (pron.
+Soodamyah) is celebrated in Split on May 7.
+Part of the celebration includes a procession led with a silver reliquary of the saint's relics.

 The Basilica of St. John Lateran in Rome claims to own some of Domnio's relics, since Pope John IV, in the 7th century, had requested that relics of a martyr named Domnio be brought to Rome.